 Global climate models (GCMs) provide the best estimates of global change to our climate to the end of the 21st century.
-Using more global climate models in a climate modelling study gives a better idea of the range of possible future climate conditions, and the more confident we can be in the projected change in the Earth’s climate.
+Using more global climate models in a climate modelling study gives a better idea of the range of possible future climate conditions, allowing us to be more confident in the projected change in the Earth’s climate.
 The Intergovernmental Panel on Climate Change (IPCC) considered output from 23 global climate models when compiling its Fourth Assessment Report.
 Climate Futures for Tasmania used the same multi-model approach.
 However due to the modest scale of the project relative to the IPCC AR4, we used six GCMs.
 As the ability to accurately simulate present climate is a useful indicator of how well a model can simulate the future climate, we chose the six models for their ability to reproduce present day rainfall means and variability over Australia.

 Generating fine-scale climate projections